-Mehtab Khan is a Resident Fellow at the Information Society Project at Yale Law School.
-She also leads the Yale/Wikimedia Initiative on Intermediaries and Information.
+Mehtab Khan is a Fellow at the Berkman Klein Center for Internet & Society at Harvard University.
+She was previously a Resident Fellow at the Information Society Project at Yale Law School, and also the Program Director for the Yale/Wikimedia Initiative on Intermediaries and Information.

-(C) Mehtab Khan, 2021.
+(C) Mehtab Khan, 2023.
 All Rights Reserved